sorin-ionescu/prezto/modules/completion/README.md

 ------------

 Completions should be submitted to the [zsh-completions][1] project according to its rules and regulations.
-This module will be synched against it.
+This module will be synchronized against it.

 Authors
 -------